pebakery/pebakery-docs/Commands/Control/GetParam.md

 ### Example 2

-Using GetParam can also be an easy way to make your code more readable, since it allows you to assign a meaningful variable name to the parameters, espically when you have many of them.
+Using GetParam can also be an easy way to make your code more readable, since it allows you to assign a meaningful variable name to the parameters, especially when you have many of them.

 ```
 GetParam,5,%SomeValue%
 If,%SomeValue%,Equal,True,Run,%ScriptFile%,DoSomething
 ````

-is more readable then
+is more easily understood then

 `If,#5,Equal,True,Run,%ScriptFile%,DoSomething`